LegalZoom vs. Rocket Lawyer

 If you are shopping around for an online legal service to assist in business formation and getting the right type of advice in many everyday legal matters, your best bet is to check out Rocket Lawyer first.

-Note– This is the opinion of one website, Payroll Service Reviews.
-This is for informational purposes only; we do not offer legal advice.
-We suggest that readers do their research and information gathering on these services.
+Note – This is the opinion of one website, Payroll Service Reviews.
+This is for informational purposes only; we do not offer legal advice. or tax advice.
+We suggest that readers do their research and information gathering on these services and seek the services of a competent attorney or tax accountant.